In Free Indeed’s Praying the Attributes of God Challenge we are praising God for being our Redeemer. What does that mean?

 Despite her marriage, Gomer tragically goes wandering, seeking to satisfy her desires with false gods, other men and material excess – becoming an adulteress.
 Hosea 2:5

-Her exuberant dream crashes to a halt when the woman finds herself a penniless, hopeless slave, and in debt to her lovers, similar to what Israel will suffer from its sin.
+Her exuberant dream crashes to a halt when the woman finds herself a penniless, hopeless slave, and in debt to her lovers – similar to what Israel will suffer from its sin.

 Upon further reflection, the story’s application hits home.

-God is beyond merciful!
-His glory shines bright in this dark situation.
+God’s mercy shines bright in this dark situation.

 And the reality is: I am Gomer!
 You are Gomer!